brencemoore/AutoClaimAI/README.md

 ### Remaining Tasks
 - The following components still need to be implemented or improved:
 	- Creating or integrating a cost table for estimation
+	- Evaluating cost estimation
+	- Evaluating damaged part classification
+	- Evaluating damaged part severity
-	- Evaluating each model used in the pipeline
+	- Evaluating the type of damage

 - The most critical parts to measure and refine are:
-	- Make and model classification
 	- Damaged part classification
 	- Cost table estimation